coverage-robot/core/services/publish/README.md

-# Ingest
+# Publish

-The Ingest service handles all of the ingestion portion of the pipeline, and is responsible for taking the files, divining the coverage format, and storing the results in the warehouse, S3, and event bus.
+The Publish service handles publishing information (known as messages) to third-party platforms, like GitHub, off the back of queue items published by other services - such as PR results from the Analyse service.

 ## Deployment

 Deployment is handled through Terraform, and is deployed as part of the CI/CD pipeline.

-For the deployment of Ingest service, see the [`infrastructure/`](./infrastructure) folder.
+For the deployment of the Publish service, see the [`infrastructure/`](./infrastructure) folder.

 ## Local Development

-All of the local containers are managed in the project root's [`docker-compose.yml`](../../docker-compose.yml), but to invoke ingestion you can use the provided Makefile commands, using a Docker container.
+All of the local containers are managed in the project root's [`docker-compose.yml`](../../docker-compose.yml), but to invoke the publishing of messages, like PR comments, you can use the provided Makefile commands, using a Docker container.

-### Invoke Ingestion
+### Publishing Messages

 Perform a PUT request to push the file into S3 locally: